Steering Committee

 2018-2019

-Adina Stroia is an early-career researcher working on women’s life-writing and visual culture.
+Adina Stroia is an early career researcher working on women’s life-writing and visual culture.
 She received a PhD from King’s College London for her AHRC-funded thesis entitled ‘Narratives of Loss and Mourning in Contemporary French Women’s Writing: Marie Nimier, Camille Laurens and Annie Ernaux’.
 Her research interests include life-writing, thanatology, temporality in autofiction, doubling and queerness, and visual culture.
 Her most recent publications include the article ‘Reconfigurations of Mourning in Contemporary French Women’s Writing’ in Études Francophones and the interview ‘Camille Laurens: L’écriture depuis soi’ in Dalhousie French Studies.
 As a Visiting Fellow at the Centre for Contemporary Women’s Writing, she will be investigating the process of ageing in Agnès Varda’s late documentary works.
 [September 2018-February 2019]

 2017-2018